boosterfuels/purr/README.md

 - `-n or --mongo-db-name`: equivalent of `db_name` for MongoDB (*)
 - `-t or --tail`: equivalent of `tailing`; defaults to `false`
 - `-ta or --typecheck-auto`: defaults to `false`
-- `-ex or --typecheck-auto`: defaults to `false`
+- `-ex or --include-extra-properties`: defaults to `false`

+You can start Purr using a setup file like this:
+`purr -cf path/to/collections.yml -pg postgres://127.0.0.1:5432/postgres -mdb mongodb://localhost:27017 -n mongo_db_name -t`

 Variables followed by (*) are mandatory.

-Start Purr using a setup file:
-`purr -sf path/to/setup.yml -cf path/to/collections.yml`

 **Example setup.yml**